 Building scenarios is easier than ever with cash flow forecasting software like Float.
 With a built-in scenario feature, Float produces alternate roadmaps for your business in no time at all.

 Strategic planning is the method of creating actionable and practical plans for your business, whilst scenario planning is a tool to grant you more insight into your plans.
 One can be used without the other but both will be more powerful if used together.

 Understanding your business’s present and future can mean that you’re more capable of making better decisions now.

-Until the 31st May, we’re offering an extended free trial of Float to help you get your cash flow in order to weather the storm of the Coronavirus outbreak.
+Want to try a free trial of Float to help you get your cash flow in order?
 You can sign up here.